Fundamental symmetrical components

-Out of the parameters of the symmetrical components (positive-, negative- zero- sequence) the original system can easily be rebuild:
+Out of the parameters of the symmetrical components (positive-, negative- and zero- sequence) the original system can be rebuilt easily, e.g.:

-The following variables are calculated in Dewesoft X and shows the components of the zero- and negative-sequence system compared to the positive-sequence system (for total and fundamental harmonic).
+The following variables are calculated in Dewesoft X and shows the components of the zero- and negative-sequence system compared to the positive-sequence system (for the total and the fundamental harmonic).

 Extended positive sequence parameters (according to IEC 614000)